jamietanna/sarahseewhy.github.io/_posts/2019-05-24-conflict-in-context.md

 ![Conflict Styles](/public/images/styles_in_context.png)

-This diagram demonstrates both behavioural patterns of when we gravitate towards a style and also how to choose what style to use based on the context.
+This diagram demonstrates both the behavioural patterns of when we gravitate towards a style and also how to choose what style to use based on the context.

 When we feel more strongly about an issue than we feel invested in a relationship then we gravitate towards the competing style.